6 Simple Habits That Make a Financial Difference

 6. Track Your Spending

 If you’ve gotten into debt without a clear picture of how it happened, you probably don’t have a budget or regularly track your spending.
 Or maybe you don’t have any credit card debt, but you never know where your money goes each month.
-Tracking your spending won’t necessarily keep you out of debt, but it will certainly allow you to see how you got there or where your money is going.
+Tracking your spending won’t necessarily keep you out of debt, but it will certainly help you see how you got there and where your money is going.

 Tracking spending might feel tedious, but it can go a long way in helping you get control and stay in control of your finances.
 To make the task as easy as possible (and so you’ll stick with it long enough to form a habit), try using budgeting software to automate some of the tracking process.